 After exploring Prague Castle, stroll up to Chotek Gardens (Chotkovy sady), to the north of the castle complex, via the beautiful Royal Garden of Prague Castle (Královská zahrada).
 Designed with Italian Renaissance touches, the Royal Garden of Prague Castle has existed since the 16th century when the Habsburgs dropped by from time to time to frolic.

-Continue east through the delightfully-tranquil Letná Park (Letenské sady) to Letná Beer Garden.
-Prague’s favourite beer garden, set along the banks Vlatava, offers some of the best views over the city.
+Continue east through the delightfully tranquil Letná Park (Letenské sady) to Letná Beer Garden.
+Prague’s favorite beer garden, set along the banks of the Vltava, offers some of the loveliest views over the city.
 Order a well-deserved pint of Gambrinus or Pilsner Urquell, and relax among the greenery while soaking in the perfect city panorama before continuing to explore Prague in one day.

 Prague Jewish Quarter (Josefov)